Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-the-python.md

 aliases: ["Staff of the Python"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-204. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+204. Available in the SRD."
 ---
 # Staff of the Python
 *Staff, major, uncommon (requires attunement by a cleric, druid, or warlock)*